PrunaAI/pruna/docs/user_manual/evaluate.rst

 Metric Call Types
 ~~~~~~~~~~~~~~~~~

-All |pruna| stateful metrics besides Image Quality Assessment (IQA) metrics can operate in both single-model and pairwise modes.
+Stateful metrics can generally be evaluated in single-model and pariwise modes.
+Single-mode allows to compare a mode against ground-truth data, while pairwise mode allows to compare the fidelity of model against another model.

 - **Single-Model mode**: Each evaluation produces independent scores for the model being evaluated.
 IQA metrics are only supported in single-model mode.
 - **Pairwise mode**: Metrics compare a subsequent model against the first model evaluated by the agent and produce a single comparison score.